KaterinaDimogiorgi/saucedemoAssessment/README.md

 This is a cypress project implemented to provide automated testing for https://www.saucedemo.com/.

-Note: Prerequisites and installation parts are for Windows.
+Note: All nstallation parts are for Windows OS.

 ## Table of Contents